stuku/to-do/PITCHME.md

 ## Functional Programming

-- Orthogonal, not opposites to OOP
+- Orthogonal, not opposites to iterative

 - Eliminate: